hthao/ngx_image_resizer/README.md

      - the value range of `width` and `height` is specified by the configuration item `image_resizer_max_width`, `image_resizer_max_height`.

      - `resize` operation
-        - `x`, keep original width/height ratio, fill with the background with white color.
+        - `x`, keep original width/height ratio, fill the background with white color.
         - `*`, keep original width/height ratio, resize the image `height` to be specified value, and crop the extra pixels or fill the background with white color.
-        - `y`, scale the image to be the specified `width,height` size.
+        - `y`, scale the image to be the specified `width, height` size.